 How much does it cost to install a home electric car charger?

-How much does it cost to install an EV charger at home in the UK?
+How much does it cost to install an EV charger at home?
+(2024 edition)

-The cost of installing a home EV charger in the UK depends on many factors, including the power outlet of the home electric car charger you choose, grant eligibility and the complexity of the installation, meaning the price of fitting a home EV charger varies from £750 to £2,000.
+Sadly, the cost of a home EV charger varies.
+In summary, though, the cost of installing a home EV charger in the UK depends on a number of key factors.
+The power outlet of the home electric car charger you choose, grant eligibility, and the complexity of the installation are all prime examples of factors that influence the price of fitting a home EV charger.
+But if you are interested in a ballpark price, the cost of installing an EV home charger varies from £750 to £2,000 in the UK.

 When EV installation companies advertise prices, it’s important to be aware that the lower prices tend to be post-grant and not the overall price.
-Grants are only available for those who rent or live in flats or apartments and not homeowners, as the previous £350 Electric Vehicle Homecharge Scheme grant came to an end in 2022.
+Grants are only available for those who rent or live in flats or apartments and not homeowners, as the previous £350 Electric Vehicle Homecharge Scheme grant ended in 2022.

 People have different wants, needs and building requirements, so it’s always best practice to obtain a quote for your specific circumstances.